Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 ## How to fix it

-1. Sync your QuickBooks Online connection in Expensify from Settings > Workspaces > [click workspace] > Connections, and click the Sync Now button.
+1. Sync your QuickBooks Online connection in Expensify from Settings > Workspaces > [click workspace] > Connections, and click the **Sync Now** button.
 2. Review the expenses on the report.
-If any appear with a red Category no longer valid violation, recategorize the expense until all expenses are violation-free.
+If any appear with a red _Category no longer valid_ violation, recategorize the expense until all expenses are violation-free.
-3. Click the Export to button and then the QuickBooks Online option.
+3. Click the **Export t**o button and then the **QuickBooks Online** option.
-If you receive the same error, continue.
+    - If you receive the same error, continue.
-4. Note the categories used on the expenses and check the Settings > Workspaces > [click workspace] > Categories page to confirm the exact categories used on the report are enabled and connected to QuickBooks Online (you'll see a green QB icon next to all connected categories).
+4. Note the categories used on the expenses and check the Settings > Workspaces > [workspace name] > Categories page to confirm the exact categories used on the report are enabled and connected to QuickBooks Online (you'll see a green QB icon next to all connected categories).
 5. Confirm the categories used on the expenses in the report match exactly the accounts in your QuickBooks Online chart of accounts.
 6. If you make any changes in QuickBooks Online or in Expensify, always sync the connection and then try to export again.